UNDP-Data/geohub/documentation/docs/analytics/case_studies.md

   <figcaption>Demonstrating the ability of RCA tool to detect changes and variations in nighttime lights intensity as a proxy to
   identification of areas affected by disasters</figcaption>
 </figure>

+!!! success ""

+    This example showcases the efectivenes and viability of developing and applying  geospatial analytics to support the decision making processes.